Last Updated on March 13, 2022 by Ben

 If you are brand new, it’s naturally going to be more time consuming as you learn.

 You’ll be much more efficient when you can quickly navigate bookmaker and exchange websites.

-In addition, when you master tools like the Oddsmonkey Oddsmatcher and matched betting calculators, you’ll be flying through offers.
+In addition, when you master tools like Profit Accumulator’s Oddsmatching software and calculators, you’ll be flying through offers.

 In short, the more experience you have, the more efficient you will be.

 This will result in an increase in your ‘hourly wage’.